MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/configure-social-selling-assistant.md

 ---
 title: "Configure the Social Selling Assistant | Microsoft Docs"
 description: "Learn how to prepare for the Social Selling Assistant before sharing it with your users."
-keywords: "ssa, social selling assistant, MSE, dynamics 365, configuration" ms.date: 12/12/2017 ms.service: dynamics-365-marketing
+keywords: "ssa, social selling assistant, dynamics 365, configuration" ms.date: 12/12/2017 ms.service: dynamics-365-marketing
 ms.topic: article